This article requires an average reading time of 2min 9sec

 Looking for an investment strategy that works in any market conditions is like searching for the proverbial fountain of youth.
 Neither exists in reality.
 The financial market is subjected to too many unknown factors eg the collapse of oil prices that can hurt blue chip stocks like Keppel Corp or a sudden war (God forbids) that may take place in any part of the world; all these events will affect the performance of the stock market.
 Every kind of investment strategy has its limitations but what are some time-tested investment strategies out there for us to consider?

 1) Some investment experts advocate a “buy and hold” strategy.
 But this strategy works only in an ideal market condition when stock prices go up for a lengthy period from the time you bought in.
 Sometimes, the stocks nosedive and stay below purchase price for an extended period of time.
-This is the key reason why investors must have a long term perspective (at least 10 years and above) when it comes to investing so that they will have time to wait for market recovery in case they hit an economic downturn during the term of their investment.
+This is the key reason why investors must have a long term perspective (at least 10 years and above) with a well-diversified investment portfolio when it comes to investing so that they will have time to wait for market recovery, in case they hit an economic downturn during the term of their investment.
 If you are aiming to have great returns in 1 or 2 years, unless you are a financial expert, if not, you would qualify more as a trader or punter rather than an investor.

 2) Doing “life-cycle investing” is an alternative investment strategy when one switches more to ‘safety’ by increasing the bond element in his investment portfolio when the ‘maturity’ date of his investment is nearing.
 The limitation is when the ‘switching to safety’ coincides with a market trough.
 This will only cause the portfolio to recover slower than it should and thus having a less profitable end result upon ‘maturity’ of the investment.